 Environment and Energy

-Diane is part of the firm’s Utilities Group, which serves utility and energy clients on regulatory and environmental matters.
+Diana is part of the firm’s Utilities Group, which serves utility and energy clients on regulatory and environmental matters.
 She provides a range of transactional and compliance services.
 She helps clients navigate all local, state and federal permitting requirements, and works to ensure they are in compliance with all regulations.
-She has recently been working with clients on energy and conservation matters in hearings before the New York State Public Service Commission.
+She has worked with clients on energy and conservation matters in hearings before the New York State Public Service Commission.

-She is one of several Robinson+Cole attorneys involved in a pro bono project to combat poaching and illegal wildlife trafficking in Namibia, Africa by strengthening the country’s legislative framework.
-During law school, as part of the New York State Pro Bono Scholars Program, Diane was a Pro Bono Scholar in the Criminal Law Special Litigation Unit of the Legal Aid Society.
+She was one of several Robinson+Cole attorneys involved in a pro bono project to combat poaching and illegal wildlife trafficking in Namibia, Africa by strengthening the country’s legislative framework.
+During law school, as part of the New York State Pro Bono Scholars Program, Diana was a Pro Bono Scholar in the Criminal Law Special Litigation Unit of the Legal Aid Society.